markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ```

 ### -State
 The `State` parameter is used by the `Code` and `Implicit` methods for validation.
-It is optional as the module will varify the state.
+It is optional as the module will verify the state.
 The default will create a new GUID.

 ```yaml
 Type: String